Introduction

 1. A Clear, Direct Headline

 The headline is the first thing a visitor sees.
 It should match the promise that made them click and hint at what’s coming next.
-No vague phrases.
-No over-selling.
-Just a simple statement that connects the source of traffic with the destination.
+No vague phrases or over-selling.
+A simple statement that connects the source of traffic with the destination.

 2. A Hook That Frames the Problem or Opportunity